 - For a pass, each of the three sets of criteria must demonstrate at least the expected (minimum requirement) level of quality

-- A merit consists of What has to be significantly above the level of quality.
-Alos, one of either the How or the With Whom has to be significantly above the level of quality expected
+- Merit consists of What has to be significantly above the level of quality.
+Also, one of either the How or the With Whom has to be significantly above the level of quality expected

 - For a distinction, each of the three sets of criteria must be significantly above the expected level of quality

-The assessor takes a holistic judgement.
-This is of whether or not their assessments demonstrate that the apprentice is “significantly above the expected level of quality” in each of these three areas.
+The assessor takes a holistic judgment.
+This is of whether their assessments demonstrate that the apprentice is “significantly above the expected level of quality” in each of these areas.

 Apprenticeship End Point Assessment and grading: who does it?

-Any organisation on the ESFA’s Register of Apprentice Assessment Organisations (RoAAO) can undertake Apprenticeship EPA against the standard, for which they’re registered.
+Organisation on the ESFA’s Register of Apprentice Assessment Organisations can undertake Apprenticeship EPA against the standard, for which they’re registered.
 Also, these organisations are responsible for delivering Apprenticeship End Point Assessments based on the specifications produced by the employers.